SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 just the background to get where I want to get.

-and when i was a kid i didn't even notice that and i think that's probably one of the reasons why i ended up marrying an alcoholic because it took me forever and ever and ever to even realize that alcohol abuse was a problem
+And I think that's probably one of the reasons why I ended up marrying an alcoholic, because it took me forever and ever and ever to even realize that alcohol abuse was a problem.

 Yeah, I remember our mother more than our father.
 Yeah.